AztecProtocol/engineering-designs/in-progress/9101-blob-integration/design.md

   }
 ```

-We will replace getting the blobBody from the bodyHex, which is retrieved from the l1 propose transaction, and replace it with a request to the endpoint on the CL (or emulator) above.
+We will replace getting the blockBody from the bodyHex, which is retrieved from the l1 propose transaction, and replace it with a request to the endpoint on the CL (or emulator) above.

 #### Request Response Modifications (Optional Extension)